questtag/woocommerce-shipday-plugin/shipday-for-woocommerce/trunk/readme.txt

 👉 [Order Delivery Date for WooCommerce](https://wordpress.org/plugins/order-delivery-date-for-woocommerce/)

 #### What is Shipday?
-[Shipday](https://www.shipday.com/) is an easy-to-use local delivery management software with driver app and live delivery tracking for customers with SMS notifications.

-It’s a cloud based local delivery dispatch and tracking software for small businesses with existing drivers.
-Track your delivery orders easily and get your product in the hands of customers, fast.
+[Shipday](https://www.shipday.com/) offers simple, easy-to-use software and apps to automate local deliveries in minutes.
+Thousands of users from 50+ countries use Shipday to track their delivery orders and get their product in the hands of customers, fast.
 It’s free to start and works anywhere in the world with internet connectivity.

-Whether you are launching your own delivery service to fulfill orders locally, or you are a third party courier service helping other businesses deliver locally – you can use this plugin.
+Whether you are launching your own delivery service to fulfill orders locally or you are a third-party courier service helping other businesses deliver locally, you can use this plugin.

- - All-in-one easy dispatch dashboard: When a customer places an order, you’ll immediately see pick-up and delivery information and can easily dispatch drivers.
+ - All-in-one dispatch app: When a customer places an order, you can immediately see pick-up and delivery information, easily dispatch drivers, and track real-time driver locations.

- - Easy driver management with Driver App: With the Shipday Driver App, your drivers will automatically receive order notifications, the required delivery time, and any special delivery instructions.
-You can also track their real time location on the map during deliveries.
+ - Easy driver management with the driver app: With the Shipday driver app, your drivers can automatically receive order notifications, communicate with customers via text or phone, and record proof of delivery with photos or signatures.

- - Real-time delivery tracking for customers: Once they place an order, your customers will see real-time tracking information so they know exactly when to expect their delivery.
+ - Real-time delivery tracking for customers: Shipday will send your customers a live delivery tracking link via text message to share an up-to-the-minute ETA as well as the live location of their driver.

-Proof of Delivery with Photo and Signature: Drivers will take photo and signature proof of deliveries.
-No second-guessing whether an order was really delivered.

-Shipday is powering local deliveries globally.
-Already in use in over 80+ countries.
+If you need assistance or have any questions, contact us at <support@shipday.com>.
+You can also read our [terms of use](https://www.shipday.com/terms).

 [youtube https://youtu.be/GCypZ45ZCQ4]

-Have a look at our [terms of use](https://www.shipday.com/terms).

-If you face any issue at the time of installation, send an email to : <support@shipday.com>

 == Screenshots ==